ritalulu/visualizations/README.md

   ## Model Performance

-1. [Terms in Model Performance Matrix]
+1. Terms in Model Performance Matrix (on JupyterLab)
-2. [Model Performance Visualization with Plotly]
+2. Model Performance Visualization with Plotly (on JupyterLab)

   ## AIS data features